-Vehicular Parking Structures, Parking Lots and Spaces shall be set back a minimum of 25 feet from the exempted Front Lot Line.

-- 4. Multiple-Family uses having more than 100 feet of Street Frontage, more than 20,000 square feet of land area, and more than 20 Dwelling Units may have vehicular Parking Lots and Parking Spaces located in the Front Yard but not in the Front Setback Area. - 5.
-Religious assemblies, Child Care Centers and schools with more than 100 feet of Street Frontage and more than 20,000 square feet of land area may be permitted to have vehicular Parking Lots and spaces located in the Front Yard but not in the Front Setback Area if approved as part of a Special Exception Use review. - C. In residential zoning districts, no Parking Lot shall be located closer than ten feet to any Building used for a Dwelling Unit on the first Floor. - D. Parking Lots shall have adequate maneuvering area and access to permit use of all Parking Spaces without moving other vehicles and prevent backing into a public street.
-Parking Spaces shall be clearly marked and Parking Lots shall conform to the minimum stall and aisle standards in Table 5.19-2.
+- 1. For Sites with more than one Front Lot Line, Parking Spaces may be located in one Front Yard but shall be set back a minimum of 25 feet from the Front Lot Line of that Front Yard. - 2.
+Multiple-Family uses having more than 100 feet of Street Frontage, more than 20,000 square feet of land area, and more than 20 Dwelling Units may have Parking Lots and Parking Spaces in the Front Yard but not in the Front Setback Area. - 3.
+Religious Assembly, Child Care Centers, and Schools with more than 100 feet of Street Frontage and more than 20,000 square feet of Lot Area may have Parking Lots and Parking Spaces in the Front Yard but not in the Front Setback Area if approved as part of a Special Exception Use.